 Jason: Salt Lake City Latin course instructor

-...with students in special education classes who have had to work through disabilities from autism to dyslexia.
+...substitute teaching experience in which I have taught students from Kindergarten to High School.
+I also worked with students in special education classes who have had to work through disabilities from autism to dyslexia.
 I have learned that the most important part of working with a student is to be as patient and flexible as possible.
-It is important to be receptive to the needs of the students and developing a deep understanding with them to let them know that they can trust you and are aware that you are willing to...
+It is important to be receptive to the needs of the students and developing a deep understanding with them...

 Education & Certification